Leumastai/kaggelx-submission/README.md

-# Contextual Summarization with Retrieval Augmented Generative (RAG) Engine
+# Leveraging RAG Algorithm for Contextual Summarization and Document ChatBot
 ### KaggleX Final Project

 ## Table of Contents